-Subparagraphs 1.a and 1.b: Against Applicant
+Subparagraphs 1.h. and 1.i.: Against Applicant

 Conclusion

 In light of all of the circumstances presented by the record in this case, it is not clearly consistent with the national interest to grant Applicant national security eligibility and a security clearance.
 National security eligibility is denied.